AP-IT-GH/eindproject-Studentaccount456/Documentation/1. Initialisation/README.md

 ---

-When we tried to work with the ML-Agents plugin for unity we came accross many issues when starting from the VR room unity project.
-Thus we will initialise this github repository by all pulling the base project and installing the ML-Agents and VR plugins on our devices before doing a push.
+When we tried to work with the ML-Agents plugin for unity we came accross many issues when working with git.
+We also ran into some issues with the VR_Room template.
+Thus we put the packages in the .gitignore to avoid running into the same issues.
+Because of this everyone will have to configure some things manually for ML_Agents and VR-Functionalities.

-#### Step plan for initialising this project:
+### Step plan for initialising this project:

 \
 **Note: If errors are present it might be because you need to restart the unity editor.**